Australia’s housing challenge has entered a new phase.

 Anouk Darling, CEO, Scape

-Michele Adair, Managing Director, Housing Trust
+Michele Adair, Managing Director, Outcome Management Services

 Christian Grahame, Head, Home